 - 1. To implement, expand, and establish cooperative efforts and projects between domestic violence, dating violence, and sexual assault victim service providers and legal assistance providers to provide legal assistance for victims of domestic violence, dating violence, stalking, and sexual assault. - 2.
-To implement, expand, and establish efforts and projects to provide legal assistance for victims of domestic violence, dating violence, stalking, and sexual assault by organizations with a demonstrated history of providing direct legal or advocacy services on behalf of these victims. - 3.
-To implement, expand, and establish efforts and projects to provide competent supervised pro bono legal assistance for victims of domestic violence, dating violence, sexual assault, or stalking, except that not more than 10 percent of the funds awarded may be used for this purpose.2
+To implement, expand, and establish efforts and projects to provide legal assistance for victims of domestic violence, dating violence, staking, and sexual assault by organizations with a demonstrated history of providing direct legal or advocacy services on behalf of these victims. - 3.
+To implement, expand, and establish efforts and projects to provide competent supervised pro bono legal assistance for victims of domestic violence, dating violence, sexual assault, or stalking, except not more than 10 percent of the funds awarded may be used for this purpose.
+The 10 percent limit is on the funds awarded under the LAV Grant Program overall and is not specific to an individual project.